 The fee is $8.00 per crash report requested.
 NOTE:This fee is required even if the crash report is not found in DMV records.

 - Requests by Mail: Mailed requests must be accompanied by a check or money order, as DMV no longer accepts credit card payments via mail.

-- Requests by Fax: Submit a completed Credit Card Authorization Form (FMS 99) along with the written request or completed Information Request Form.
+- Requests by Fax: Submit a completed License, ID Card and Records Payment Authorization (form DMS 004) along with the written request or completed Information Request Form (CRD 93).